{{ summaryState }}

 Minutes reserved for setup, movement, cleanup, and unexpected delays.

-Review rows that flag whether the plan includes schedule, activities, routines, materials, backup work, and feedback.
+Review rows that flag whether the plan includes the core schedule, activity, routine, materials, backup, and feedback pieces.

 Early finisher options